 The agencies will assert jurisdiction over TNWs and wetlands adjacent to TNWs.
 If the aquatic resource is a TNW, complete Section III.A.1 and Section III.D.1. only; if the aquatic resource is a wetland adjacent to a TNW, complete Sections III.A.1 and 2 and Section III.D.1.; otherwise, see Section III.B below.

-1. TNW
+TNW

-Identify TNW: Terry Cove.
+Identify TNW: Soldier Creek.

-Summarize rationale supporting determination: Terry Cove is subject to the ebb and flow of the tide and is currently/has historically been used for interstate commercee.
+Summarize rationale supporting determination: It is subject to the ebb and flow of the tide.

-2. Wetland adjacent to TNW
+Wetland adjacent to TNW